 5. Fertility massage: Massage techniques to improve female fertility

 One study was published that claims: "Manual physical therapy has been demonstrated to reverse female infertility attributed to occluded fallopian tubes, hormonal dysregulation, endometriosis, and unexplained infertility and to increase success in vitro cycles."
 This was confirmed by several others including this here.
 Fertility Massage is specific to women’s reproductive health.

 6. Herbs: Powerful support for proper reproductive function

 Doesn’t a nice cup of herbal tea sound nice?
 I never go a day without 3 cups of tea.
 I also use a variety of herbal preparations every day to maintain my health and the health of my family.
 Learning to use herbs can be a supportive and healthy way to boost fertility.

 Plants have been used for thousands and thousands of years to promote health, heal, increase libido and improve fertility.
 There are a wide variety of herbs to help improve fertility health.
 Liver supporting herbs help to promote hormonal balance.
 Adaptogen herbs support endocrine system function, protect the body from the damaging effects of stress and boost immunity.
-Some herbs have been shown to promote regular function of the menstrual cycle, while other are specific to aiding in function of the male reproductive organs.
+Some herbs have been shown to promote the regular function of the menstrual cycle, while others are specific to aiding in function of the male reproductive organs.

 There are herbs for menstrual cramps, reduction in heavy bleeding, improving uterine tone.
 There are even herbs that protect sperm health and boost erectile function in men.
 If you have never considered trying herbs for fertility, just check out our complete Fertility Herbs Guide.
 This guide will help you learn which herbs can be used for which fertility issues.